mle86/php-request-authentication/doc/Class_DefaultAuthenticationMethod.md

   the HTTP method and URI,
   the `Content-Type` header,
   and the used client ID.
-  The client secret is used as the HMAC key.
+  The client key is used as the HMAC key.

 - Valid requests contain a `X-Request-ID` HTTP header containing a hexadecimal value (length: 32…100), e.g. some random SHA256 value.
   That value should NOT be calculated from the request data.

-- The client secret is used both for signing and for verifying.
+- The secret client key is used both for signing and for verifying.

 - The `authenticate` method will...
    - add a random `X-Request-ID` HTTP header (if there is none),